 Visit Green Market

-Dubrovnik has two open-air green markets: one is in Gruz neighbourhood, and another one in the old town, at Gunduliceva Poljana, just behind the main street.
+Dubrovnik has two open-air green markets: one is in Gruz neighborhood, and another one in the old town, at Gunduliceva Poljana, just behind the main street.

 The market is open daily until 1 pm.
 Go early in the morning to buy fresh fruit and vegetables.
 This can especially be handy for those who rent an apartment in the old town.